Oliveiras96/Oliveiras96/README.md

 <!-- <h3 align="center"> I am Caique! </h3> -->

 <p align="center">
- I'm a Physics undergrauate student changing to Software development.
+ I'm a Physics undergraduate student changing to Software development.
 Currently focusing on front-end development through a coding bootcamp at <a target="_blanck" href="https://digitalinnovation.one/">Digital Innovation One</a>.
 Feel free to contact me and please take a look around! :wink:
 </p>

 <br>